 One physician we just spoke to recently just had just been sued for $28 million.
 The good news is that he had a $3 million malpractice insurance policy.
 The bad news it that he only had a $3 million malpractice policy.
 Just as in this case, insurance is not nearly enough.

 Because OB/GYNs face substantial medical malpractice lawsuit risks, a strong asset protection strategy offers substantial peace of mind.
 Odds are that a lawsuit is not an “if” but a “when.”
-So, for less than the cost of one year’s insurance premiums a complete protection plan can be put into place that shields assets from malpractice lawsuits.
+So, for less than the cost of one year’s insurance premiums, you can put a complete protection plan in place that shields assets from malpractice lawsuits.
 So, when a lawsuit does show its ugly head, the physician can have the security to know that he or she can still provide for his or her household.

 Property, investments, business interest and future income can all be insulated from a judgment with a the proper asset protection strategy.

-Just as an insurance policy is purchased for the likelihood of future liability, so is an asset protection strategy put into place for this purpose.
-For medical professionals who wish to augment their financial planning with asset protection, the best time to act is before a suit is filed.
+Just one purchases an insurance policy for the likelihood of future liability, so does one put an asset protection strategy in place for this purpose.
+For medical professionals who wish to augment their financial planning with asset protection, the best time to act is before someone files a suit against you.
 There are ways to protect assets after being sued.
 But the most protective structures are put in place well before the threat.

 There are asset protection measures that can be implemented that can greatly improve one’s position in settlement litigation.
 So, the first step is to get in contact with an organization (such as this one) that specializes in protecting assets from lawsuits.